property transfer tax and exemptions bc canada infographic

 Property Transfer Tax on Pre-Sold Strata Units

-Home buyers need to be aware that the property transfer tax applies to pre construction condo or strata units.
+Home buyers need to be aware that the property transfer tax applies to pre-construction condo or strata units.
 The property transfer tax is payable on the completion date.
-PTT exemptions apply to pre sales condos and townhouses.
+PTT exemptions apply to pre-sales condos and townhouses.

 Buyers pay property transfer tax on the total amount paid to acquire the property.
 The total amount includes any money paid for upgrades, additions, or any other premium for the assignment of a written agreement.